Which of the following is a functional group commonly found in or... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Nitrate group, Hydroxyl group, Sulfate group, and Phosphate group.
+Identify the functional groups listed in the problem: Phosphate group, Hydroxyl group, Nitrogen group, and Sulfate group.

 Understand that a functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Conclude that among the options provided, the hydroxyl group is the functional group commonly found in organic molecules.
+Conclude that the hydroxyl group is the most common functional group among the options provided in the context of organic molecules.

 Watch next